 Please make sure all items are labeled with the student's name.
-When a student loses an item, he/she should inform the Assistant Principal on his/her hallway.
-Students may claim lost articles before or after school.
+Students may claim lost articles before or after school in the main office.
 Administrators will not interrupt instructional time to search for items.
-Students should not leave textbooks, pocketbooks, or personal belongings unattended!
+Students should not leave textbooks, purses, or personal belongings unattended!
 Students should remember that valuable equipment, personal items, and large amounts of money should be left at home.
 The school does not accept responsibility for items that are lost at school.